-Engage in critically thinking about and discussing the ethical challenges involved in researching these disorders as well as the ethical implications of applying the findings from such research.
+Engage in critically thinking about and discussion of the ethical challenges involved in researching these disorders, as well as the ethical implications of applying the findings from such research.

 Teaching and Learning Strategy

-Note that this time includes not only both reading and studying time, but also time dedicated each week to on-line interaction and discussion with fellow classmates.
+Note that this time includes not only reading, writing, and studying time, but also time dedicated each week to on-line interaction and discussion with the lecturer and with fellow classmates.
 There is weekly reading and the reading needs to be done to be prepared for the small-group discussions in the seminar.

 - Literacy - Proficiency in reading and writing through a variety of media